Linux for PlayStation 2: Open-source applications

 The Linux kit's primary purpose is amateur software development, but it can be used as one would use any other computer, although the small amount of memory in the PS2 (32MB) limits its applications.
-Noted open source software that compiles on the kit includes Mozilla Suite, XChat, and Pidgin.
+Noted open-source software that compiles on the kit includes Mozilla Suite, XChat, and Pidgin.
 Lightweight applications better suited to the PS2's 32MB of RAM include xv, Dillo, Ted, and AbiWord.
 The default window manager is Window Maker, but it is possible to install and use Fluxbox and FVWM.
 The USB ports of the console can be connected to external devices, such as printers, cameras, flash drives, and CD drives.

 With PS2 Linux, a user can program their own games that will work under PS2 Linux, but not on an unmodified PlayStation 2.
-Free open source code for games are available for download from PS2 Linux support sites.
+Free open source code for games is available for download from PS2 Linux support sites.
 There is little difference between PS2 Linux and the Linux software used on the more expensive system ("Tool", DTL-T10000) used by professional licensed PlayStation game programmers.
 Some amateur-created games are submitted to a competition such as the Independent Games Festival's annual competition.
 It is possible for an amateur to sell games or software that they develop using PS2 Linux, with certain restrictions detailed in the End User License Agreement.
 The amateur cannot make and sell game CDs and DVDs, but can sell the game through an online download.

 Distribution

 This kit has stopped being officially sold in the US as of 2003 due to the entire allocation of NTSC kits selling out.
 However, it is still available through some second-hand markets, such as eBay.
 Some incorrectly speculate that it was used as an attempt to help classify the PS2 as a computer in order to achieve tax exempt status from certain EU taxes that apply to game consoles and not computers (It was the Yabasic included with EU units that was intended to do that).
-Despite this, Sony lost the case in June 2006.
-The kit was released in the spirit of the earlier Net Yaroze.
-PlayStation and Sony ended their support of hobbyist programmers with the support of Linux on the PlayStation 3 being discontinued.